Matt-Law12/CPAP_NRDA_Oyster_Project/README.md

 To restore these vital reefs, we placed more than 61,000 cubic yards of reef-building material, known as cultch, across nearly 300 acres of existing oyster bars in three bay systems:

-•	Apalachicola Bay (Franklin County): ~24,840 cubic yards of oyster shell placed over 124 acres
+•	Apalachicola Bay (Franklin County): ~24,840 cubic yards of oyster shell placed over 124 acres <br />
-•	St. Andrews Bay (Bay County): ~17,000 cubic yards of crushed granite over 84 acres
+•	St. Andrews Bay (Bay County): ~17,000 cubic yards of crushed granite over 84 acres <br />
-•	Pensacola Bay (Escambia & Santa Rosa Counties): ~20,100 cubic yards of limestone over 88 acres
+•	Pensacola Bay (Escambia & Santa Rosa Counties): ~20,100 cubic yards of limestone over 88 acres <br />

 This material gives oyster larvae (called spat) a place to settle and grow, helping to rebuild reefs naturally.

 ## Why It Matters
 Oyster reefs are vital to the health, economy, and culture of the Florida Panhandle.
 By restoring these reefs, the project:

-• Supports the recovery of oyster populations
+• Supports the recovery of oyster populations <br />
-• Improves water quality through natural filtration
+• Improves water quality through natural filtration <br />
-• Rebuilds habitat for fish and other marine life
+• Rebuilds habitat for fish and other marine life <br />
-• Enhances commercial and recreational fishing opportunities
+• Enhances commercial and recreational fishing opportunities <br />

 Florida has been involved in rehabilitating oyster reefs for more than sixty years and provides a multi-dimensional approach built on decades of experience.
 These restoration methods are established methods for this type of restoration project.